Where: Hilton Grand Salon

 Where: Marriott Atrium Ballroom

-Contest staff will be taking pictures of those folks who have great costumes, but are too shy to get up on stage in the Masquerade.
-Photos will be taken at the Contest Registration table in front of the Centennial Ballroom in the Hyatt.
-We will need your correct name and badge number in order to enter the contest.
-You may purchase a digital copy of your official entry picture for $10 – with the proceeds going to the Dragon Con charity of the year.
+Contest staff will be taking pictures of folks who have great costumes but might be too shy to get up on stage for the Masquerade.
+Photos will be taken and then displayed at the Contest Registration table in front of the Centennial Ballroom IV in the Hyatt.
+Your correct name and badge number are needed in order to enter the contest.
+In addition, you may purchase a digital copy of your official entry picture for $10 – with the proceeds going to the Dragon Con charity of the year, Cure Childhood Cancer.

 Where: Hyatt Regency, Centennial Ballroom